 Privately paying for long-term care means paying for home care out of your own income, investments and savings.
 One can also consider asset conversation programs such as life settlements, death benefit loans, life care assurance benefits, and viatical settlements.
 Need more ideas on how to afford home care via private pay?
 As your partners in health care, we can help.
 Contact us today for more ideas.

 Long-term care insurance will pay for in-home care, assisted living, and nursing home care.
 This is the most appropriate and needed form of insurance protection available to us today.

-The Veterans Administration has established a pension program whereby your purchase of personal care and attendant home services may be paid for through your acquired pension.
+Only about 5% of eligible Veterans currently receive this benefit.
+It can pay up to $2,700 per month for home care.
+Partners in Healthcare can assist with the application, free of charge.
+We charge the regular private pay price for services, there are no catches, surprises or surcharges.
+We may even help pay for the services, while your application is processed.
+The Veterans Administration has established this pension program whereby your purchase of personal care and attendant home services may be paid for through your acquired pension.
 If you are a veteran or the surviving spouse of a veteran who has served at least 90 days or more on active duty with one day during a period of war, and you are in need of home care assistance due to your disabilities, you may be eligible for VA’s non-service connected disability pension.
-Contact your county veterans’ assistance officers.
 Click here for more information – Veterans pension benefits

 Reverse Mortgages (Home Equity Conversion Mortgages)